1080 Baiting Program

 Commercially Prepared Baits

-Commercially prepared ‘Doggone’ and ‘Pigout’ baits will be available for purchase through Council.
+Commercially prepared ‘Doggone' and ‘Pigout' baits are available to order and purchase through Council.

-Property owners who do not meet the requirements to participate in 1080 baiting campaigns may wish to investigate an alternative baiting treatment such as strychnine.
-Queensland Health administer the issue of strychnine licences.
+Landholders who do not meet the requirements to participate in 1080 baiting campaigns may wish to investigate an alternative baiting treatment such as strychnine.
+Queensland Health administer the issue of strychnine licenses.

 If poisoning occurs please seek immediate medical attention.
 Alternately contact the Queensland Poisons Information Centre immediately on 13 11 26 .
 Poisoning advice is available Australia-wide, 24 hours a day, 7 days a week.